Water Filters & Purifiers

 What Is a Shower Filter?

 A shower filter is a compact filtration device that attaches to your shower arm or hose and removes chlorine, chloramines, and other chemicals from the water before it hits your skin.
-They're easy to install (usually no tools required), affordable, and increasingly popular in Australian homes — particularly in cities where chloramine levels in tap water have increased in recent years.
+They're easy to install (usually no tools required), affordable, and increasingly popular in Australian homes.
+Browse our full range of shower filters.

 What Do Shower Filters Remove?